ms/buildtogether.tech/testing/index.md

 ## Unit Testing

-As the name suggests, a <span g="unit_test">unit test</span> checks the correctness of a single unit of software.
+As the name suggests, a <span g="unit_test" i="unit test">unit test</span>
+checks the correctness of a single unit of software.
 Exactly what constitutes a "unit" is subjective, but it typically means the behavior of a single function or method in one situation.

 A unit test will typically have:

--   A <span g="fixture">fixture</span>, which is the thing being tested (e.g., an array of numbers).
+-   A <span g="fixture" i="fixture (in unit test); unit
+    test!fixture">fixture</span>, which is the thing being tested (e.g., an array of numbers).
 The fixture is typically a subset or smaller version of the data the function will typically process.
 In fact, it should be a reprex (<span x="communicate"/>), i.e., exactly the same kind of minimal example you would post online if you were asking for help.

+-   An <span g="actual_result" i="actual result (in unit test); unit test!actual
--   An <span g="actual_result">actual result</span>, which is what the code produces when given the fixture.
+    result">actual result</span>, which is what the code produces when given the fixture.

--   An <span g="expected_result">expected result</span> that the actual result is compared to.
+-   An <span g="expected_result" i="expected result (in unit test); unit test!expected result">expected result</span> that the actual result is
+    compared to.

 Good programmers often run informal unit tests interactively when debugging (<span x="tooling"/>), but they are much more valuable when they can be re-run at a moment's notice to make sure that the most recent changes haven't broken anything that was working a few minutes ago.
-To do this, you can use a <span g="test_framework">test framework</span> (also called a <span g="test_runner">test runner</span>).
+To do this, you can use a <span g="test_framework" i="test framework; unit test!test framework">test framework</span> (also called a <span g="test_runner" i="test runner">test runner</span>).
 Dozens of these have been built for almost every language you can think of; most are very similar because they were inspired by the same forerunners.
 The most widely-used test framework for Python is called [`pytest`][pytest], which structures tests like this:

 1. Tests are put in files whose names begin with `test_`.
 2. Each test is a function whose name also begins with `test_`.